 States Respond to COVID-19 with Interstate Licensure Waivers and Emergency Declarations

 State medical and licensing boards across the U.S. are adjusting qualifications and waiving requirements for certain healthcare providers with emergency response declarations.
 License portability has become a critical and coordinated effort to meet the needs of each state to respond to the pandemic.
-Our team has compiled the latest status changes and renewal waivers for each state into a convenient resource: COVID-19: License Portability Updates and State Medical Board Waivers.

 Which Licensed Providers are Eligible During COVID-19?

 While many state medical boards have eased restrictions on interstate licensed providers, these individuals must be licensed to practice in at least one state or territory within the United States.

 To ensure that patients are safe in this emergency response time, healthcare organizations must verify that all licensed providers coming from out of state are not under disciplinary or administrative actions against their license by a licensing agency, in any state, federal, or foreign jurisdiction.
 Sanctioned or excluded providers are not eligible to provide care to beneficiaries of federal or state healthcare programs.

 Primary Source Verification Guidelines

 Because state and federal waivers and emergency declarations are changing daily, it’s important to confirm qualifications and exceptions at the primary source for those providing care.
 Many states have extended renewal and expiration dates for licenses and other credentials during emergency declaration periods.

 If a licensed provider has fallen into a grace period for exceptions made in response to COVID-19 from state medical boards, you will need to track and verify these new extension dates and adjust accordingly given certain license renewal dates are extended, or until emergency declarations have been lifted.